revbayes/revbayes.github.io/tutorials/ted_workflow/sections/bayes_factors.md

 Note that these model comparisons are _not exhaustive_, and you might want to consider more combinations of models to pinpoint which parts of the model are affecting model fit.)

 Use these header files to estimate the marginal likelihood for each model.
-For each model, assess whether the path-sampling and and stepping-stone estimates are the same.
+For each model, assess whether the path-sampling and and stepping-stone estimates are similar.

 {% figure tab_ml_ted_models %}